mgmtech/gobot/README.md

 GoBot
 =====
-Golang Irc Bot using fluffles goirc.
+Irc Bot written in Golang, with support for sub-bots and a central registry for them.

 :ok_woman: its something
 :wavy_dash: